 Cheryl Fleming, GRI, ABR's Blog

-1. Study the Housing Market
+2. Analyze the Housing Market

-Check out the prices of recently sold houses in your city or town.
-With this housing market data in hand, you may be better equipped than ever before to differentiate between a buyer's market and a seller's market.
+Furthermore, check out the prices of recently sold homes in your area.
+This housing market data can help you determine whether you're about to enter a buyer's or seller's market.

 3. Collaborate with a Real Estate Agent